 What is Islam’s stance on imitation (taqlid)?

-A fundamental rule that every Muslim must know and pay attention to is that conjecture has no authority in Islam; because Allah Almighty has explicitly said in His Book: ﴿إِنَّ الظَّنَّ لَا يُغْنِي مِنَ الْحَقِّ شَيْئًا﴾[1]; “Indeed, conjecture is not sufficient for (proving) the truth,” and He has reproached some people for following conjecture and said: ﴿إِنْ يَتَّبِعُونَ إِلَّا الظَّنَّ وَإِنْ هُمْ إِلَّا يَخْرُصُونَ﴾[2]; “They follow nothing but conjecture and do nothing but guess.”
-This means that Muslims’ beliefs and deeds must always be based on certainty; as Allah Almighty has explicitly said: ﴿وَلَا تَقْفُ مَا لَيْسَ لَكَ بِهِ عِلْمٌ﴾[3]; “Do not follow what you have no knowledge of.”
-Therefore, beliefs and deeds that are based on conjecture are incorrect and unacceptable to Allah, and it is clear that imitating a fallible person in matters of belief and deed, in the sense of following his sayings or actions without knowing his evidence, only leads to conjecture; because it is not known whether he has arrived at the truth or made an error, and accordingly, it “is not sufficient for (proving) the truth.”
+A fundamental rule that every Muslim must know and pay attention to is that conjecture has no authority in Islam; because Allah Almighty has explicitly said in His Book: ﴿إِنَّ الظَّنَّ لَا يُغْنِي مِنَ الْحَقِّ شَيْئًا﴾[1]; “Indeed, conjecture is not sufficient for the truth,” and He has reproached some people for following conjecture and said: ﴿إِنْ يَتَّبِعُونَ إِلَّا الظَّنَّ وَإِنْ هُمْ إِلَّا يَخْرُصُونَ﴾[2]; “They follow nothing but conjecture and do nothing but guess.”
+This means that Muslims’ beliefs and deeds must always be based on knowledge; as Allah Almighty has explicitly said: ﴿وَلَا تَقْفُ مَا لَيْسَ لَكَ بِهِ عِلْمٌ﴾[3]; “Do not follow what you have no knowledge of.”
+Therefore, beliefs and deeds that are based on conjecture are incorrect and unacceptable to Allah, and it is clear that imitating a fallible person in matters of belief and deed, by following his words or actions without knowing his evidence, leads only to conjecture; because it is not known whether he has reached the truth or made an error, and accordingly, it “is not sufficient for the truth.”

 For more information on this, refer to Critique and Response 1.

 What is your opinion on imitation?
-I used to be an imitator (muqallid) a few years ago, but I have turned to Allah Almighty, disavowing all the sources of imitation (maraji‘ al-taqlid) and whoever claims to take the place of Imam Mahdi, peace be upon him, in his absence.
-I have also turned to Allah Almighty, disavowing guardianship of the Islamic Jurist (wilayat al-faqih) and whoever believes in it.
-Was what I did the right thing?
-May Allah reward you well, bless you, and help Islam through you.
+A few years ago, I used to be an imitator (muqallid), but I turned to Allah Almighty by disavowing all sources of imitation (maraji‘ al-taqlid) and those who claim to act as substitutes for Imam Mahdi in his absence.
+I also turned to Allah by disavowing the concept of guardianship of the Islamic Jurist (wilayat al-faqih) and those who believe in it.
+Was it the right decision?
+May Allah reward you well, bless you, and support Islam through you.